maksim-volkmann/born2beroot/readme.md

 # ![logo](https://github.com/maksim-volkmann/42-project-badges/blob/main/badges/born2beroote.png?raw=true)<br>Born2beroot

 > [!TIP]
-> To exit the virtual machine and return to your original machine, press the `control` button on Mac and `ctrl` on Windows.
+> To exit the virtual machine and return to your original machine, press the `control` key on Mac and right `ctrl` on Windows.

 <!-- $${\color{red}\text{Note: This guide was created using a Mac!}}$$ -->